Publication date: 15 Jan 2025

-The Wimbledon Championships (Wimbledon) is an international tennis tournament, one of four Grand Slam tournaments.
-It takes place every year in late June/early July with five divisions: five for adults, four for juniors and four for wheelchair users.
-Wimbledon is covered every year by various TV and radio programs as well as by many newspapers and magazines, which is why its popularity is phenomenal.
+The Wimbledon Tournament (Wimbledon) is an international tennis tournament and one of the four Grand Slam events.
+It is held annually at the end of June and early July, featuring competitions in various categories: five events for adults, four for junior players, and four for wheelchair athletes.
+Wimbledon is extensively covered through television, radio programs, numerous newspapers, and magazines, making its popularity truly phenomenal.

 Official website of the Wimbledon Championships